MateoRiofrio/ride-app-firebase-kotlin/README.md

 This app was built using Kotlin and the Google Maps SDK for android.
 The backend is handled using Google's Firebase for both authentication and database.
 In this app, the user is able to authenticate and store bike rides recorded by the app.
+Using Google Maps SDK, the user location is tracked and the distance and speed can be calculated using the following formulas:

+a = sin²(Δφ/2) + cos φ1 ⋅ cos φ2 ⋅ sin²(Δλ/2)
+c = 2 ⋅ atan2( √a, √(1−a) )
+d = R ⋅ c

+Where R is the Earth's Radius, φ is latitude, and λ is longitude.

 ## Architecture: